The MIDI File Wizard

 |Top Previous Next|

-The MIDI File Wizard is available (for musical sequences based on MIDI files) as an option when creating a new musical sequence or a new track, and can later be accessed via "MIDI File Wizard" on the Tools menu.
+The MIDI File Wizard is available (for musical sequences based on MIDI files) as an option when creating a new musical sequence, or can be accessed later via any of the methods listed in the Audio Wizards topic.

 The window lists all of the instruments used in the song.
 For each instrument it lists:

 •how many total notes are played by the instrument

 •the number of distinct notes played by the instrument